Chelsea Kitchen

 in Europe.

-In the meantime what do you image as the typical dish of England?
+In the meantime what do you image as the typical dish of Britain?
 Fish'n

 chips, kidney pie or ox tail soup?
 For me, I choose curry.
 You see curry